 - Using an electric mixer, cream together the melted butter, brown sugar and white sugar until well combined.
 Then add in the 4 egg yolks, cream and vanilla.
 Mix together until smooth and set aside.

 - Once the cookie is done baking, allow it to cool for about 10 minutes before crumbling the entire cookie into a large bowl.
-Crumble in to small pieces and then add 2 tablespoons of melted butter.
-Stir around until the cookie crumble is coated with butter.
+Mix in 2 tablespoons of melted butter until the cookie crumble is coated with the butter.

 - Pour the cookie crumble back into the 8inX8in pan with parchment paper and press down with your hands to create a crust.
 I use another piece if parchment paper so the cooke crust doesn’t stick to my hands.